2020 Water Quality Report

 Source Water Assessment

 In 2020 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There are 64 unique potential sources of contamination identified for this system with low to high susceptibility levels.
 These results of the source water assessment are not a reflection of our treated water quality, but rather a rating of susceptibility of contamination under guidelines of the Florida DEP SWAPP program.
-The latest source water assessment was completed in 2020 and the report is available online at
+The latest source water assessment was completed in 2020.

 Water Quality Test Results